sihingbenni/usf_devops_assignment_packer-terraform/README.md

 ### Task B: Terraform
 Run the following commands to provision AWS resources using Terraform:
 1. `cd terraform` to navigate to the terraform directory
+   1. (If needed cd back to the root directory and then navigate to the terraform directory)
 2. Copy the `terraform.tfvars.example` file to `terraform.tfvars` and fill in the required variables
 3. Run `terraform init` to initialize the terraform modules
 4. Run `terraform validate` to validate the terraform scripts